Reclam: History

 In 1912 Reclam became the first company to introduce book vending machines, designed by Peter Behrens, which soon became a great success and were found at train stations, hospitals and army barracks all over Germany.
 After World War I, it promoted the works of contemporary German-speaking authors, such as Klabund, Thomas Mann, Arthur Schnitzler, Hugo von Hofmannsthal, Gerhart Hauptmann, Franz Werfel, Stefan Zweig, Arnold Zweig, and Ricarda Huch.
 The publisher celebrated its centenary in 1928, with Nobel laureate Thomas Mann delivering the main speech.

 During Nazi rule in Germany, Reclam was forbidden to publish books by Jewish authors, including Heinrich Heine and Ferdinand Lassalle, and works of 'politically unreliable' writers like Thomas Mann, Stefan Zweig, and Franz Werfel.
 In an allied bombing raid on Leipzig in World War II on 4 December 1943, its building was severely damaged and 450 tons of books were destroyed.

 After the partition of Germany in the aftermath of the war, the publishing house was divided after its owner, Ernst Reclam, was partially dispossessed in Leipzig, then part of the Soviet occupation zone.
-In September 1947, Reclam established a subsidiary in Stuttgart American occupation zone, later part of West Germany), which finally became the new main office in 1950.
-The original publishing house in Leipzig remained there, but was nationalized by the socialist regime of East Germany.
+In September 1947, Reclam established a subsidiary in Stuttgart in the American occupation zone (later part of West Germany), which finally became the new main office in 1950.
+The original publishing house in Leipzig remained, but was nationalized by the socialist regime of East Germany.

 Both the West and the East German businesses continued to publish affordable paperback books.
 Reclam in Stuttgart introduced distinctive yellow covers for its Universal-Bibliothek series of German classics in 1970.
 In 1980, the company's West German head office moved from Stuttgart to new premises in nearby Ditzingen.
 After German reunification in 1990, the East German branch in Leipzig was reprivatised.
 The Leipzig office was closed in March 2006.
 The company remains a family owned business.